mtmse/speech-synthesis-server/README.md

 ## Installation

-Install on the target is either automated or manual.
+Install on the target host is either automated or manual.

 ### Automated installation